mattd/rest-time/README.md

-# pomade
+# Rest Time
-A simple, flexible Pomodoro-style timer.
+A Pebble app that reminds you to rest.